Soft and chewy DoubleTree chocolate chip cookies made in a small batch with oats, chocolate chips, and walnuts, ready in about 30 minutes.

 Keyword: chocolate chip cookies, cookie, doubletree chocolate chip cookies, doubletree cookies, doubletree hotel cookies, famous doubletree cookies, small batch cookies

-In a medium-sized bowl, use an electric hand mixer to blend the butter, granulated sugar, and brown sugar until smooth and fully combined.
+In a medium bowl, use an electric mixer to beat the butter, granulated sugar, and brown sugar until smooth.

-Mix in the egg yolk, vanilla extract, and lemon juice.
-Continue mixing until the mixture becomes light and fluffy, about 1 minute.
+Add the egg yolk, vanilla extract, and lemon juice.
+Mix until light and fluffy, about 1 minute.

-Add the flour, oats, baking soda, salt, and cinnamon to the bowl.
-Mix just until the ingredients are combined—avoid overmixing.
+Add the flour, oats, baking soda, salt, and cinnamon.
+Mix just until combined.
+Do not overmix.

 Stir in the chocolate chips and nuts until evenly distributed.

-Scoop the dough using a medium-sized cookie scoop or a large tablespoon.
-Place the scoops onto a parchment-lined or silicone mat-lined baking sheet, leaving about 2 inches of space between each cookie.
+Scoop the dough using a medium cookie scoop or a large tablespoon and place on the prepared baking sheet, leaving about 2 inches between cookies.

-Bake for 18–20 minutes, or until the edges are golden brown while the centers remain soft.
+Bake for 18 to 20 minutes, until the edges are lightly golden and the centers look set.

 Notes

-Line Your Baking Sheet: Use a baking mat or parchment paper to prevent sticking and ensure even baking.
-Skip greasing the sheet with butter or spray—this can cause the cookies to spread too much.
+Line the Baking Sheet: Use parchment paper or a silicone baking mat for even baking and easy release.
+Avoid greasing the pan, which can cause the cookies to spread too much.

 This recipe is based on DoubleTree Hotel’s now-public cookie recipe, scaled down for your convenience.